Skip to content

 3. Right-click on its name label, and select Open File Location from the quick menu.

-Open File Location menu option in WindowsYou shall now be taken to the directory where all the Start Menu’s programs and their shortcut are kept.
+Open File Location menu option in WindowsIt will open Start Menu’s programs directory where all shortcut are added.
 This location shall be:

 C:\ProgramData\Microsoft\Windows\Start Menu\Programs